EricKiennemann/Neural-Network-Project-with-Keras/README.md

 # Neural Network with Keras

 This project is a Kaggle project ( https://www.kaggle.com/c/dsti-s20-ann/leaderboard ).
-I

-t aims at classifying a very noisy version of the MNIST dataset.
+It aims at classifying a very noisy version of the MNIST dataset.

 With the proposed network and the tuning done I achieved an accuracy of 98.245 %